 The Simon Wiesenthal Center is an international Jewish human rights organization dedicated to preserving the memory of the Holocaust by fostering tolerance and understanding through community involvement, educational outreach and social action.
 The Center confronts important contemporary issues including racism, anti-Semitism, terrorism and genocide and is accredited as an NGO both at the United Nations and UNESCO.
-With a membership of over 400,000 families, the Center is headquartered in Los Angeles and maintains offices in New York, private agencies, meeting with elected officials of the U.S and foreign governments, diplomats and heads of state.
-Other issues that the Center deals with include: the prosecution of Nazi war criminals; Holocaust and tolerance education; combating Holocaust denial and distortion;
+With a membership of over

+400,000 families, the Center is headquartered in Los Angeles and maintains offices in New and private agencies, meeting with elected officials of the U.S and foreign governments, diplomats and heads of state.
+Other issues that the Center deals with include: the prosecution of Nazi war criminals; Holocaust and tolerance education; combating Holocaust denial and distortion; Middle East Affairs; and extremist groups, neo-Nazism, and hate on the Internet.

-Toronto, Chicago, Miami, Jerusalem, Paris, and Buenos Aires.
+York, Toronto, Chicago, Miami, Jerusalem, Paris, and Buenos Aires.

-Established in 1977, the Center closely interacts on an ongoing basis with a variety of public and
+Established in 1977, the Center closely interacts on an ongoing basis with a variety of public its Associate Dean and Rabbi Meyer May its Executive Director.